NETWAYS/foreman-training/configmanagement/03_puppet.md

 ****

-The Puppet module "foreman" provided by the Foreman project includes a function to query the Foreman API in a puppet class.
+The Puppet module "foreman" provided by the Foreman project includes a function to query the Foreman API in a Puppet class.
 This is an alternative for exported resources or a PuppetDB query.
 It takes the login data and the query options and returns a result hash including an array of hashes describing the hosts.
 The hash is best used with a defined resource and create_resource function or within a template.
 Latest release of the function allow to provide a filter for reducing the data for easier handling.